KunalMasterisHere/Software-Asp.net/README.md

 ## :pushpin: Introduction

-Passionate ASP.NET developer and dedicated BCA (Bachelor of Computer Applications) student at Atmiya University, with a focus on web development.
-Actively contributing to this repository, showcasing ASP.NET programs developed during the semester subject under the expert guidance of **Dr. Vaishali Vaghela**.
+ASP.NET developer and dedicated Btech student at Indraprastha University, with a focus on web development.
+Actively contributing to this repository, showcasing ASP.NET programs developed during the semester subject under the expert guidance of my Teachers

 This repository serves as more than just a code archive; it is a dynamic daily log that captures my journey, illustrating the evolution of my work, progress, and contributions.
 The goal is to provide transparency and accountability for the academic projects undertaken in the ASP.NET domain.

-As a passionate developer, my aim extends beyond personal growth.
-This repository is designed to be a valuable resource for fellow students at Atmiya University pursuing ASP.NET, offering insights, inspiration, and practical examples.
-Through shared knowledge and collaborative learning, I aspire to foster a supportive community within the realm of ASP.NET development at our university

 ### :computer: Development Environment

-- **Front-End Tools:** Visual Studio 2022
+- **Front-End Tools:** Visual Studio 2024
 - **Back-End Tools:** Command Prompt
 - **Operating System:** Windows 11
 - **Database:** ADO.NET